AlexanderBarbu/HTB-Academy/OS Fundamentals/Windows Fundamentals/WF_Notes.md

 Each security principal on a Windows system has a unique **Security Identifier (SID)**.
 These are automatically generated by the system.
 Even if two users have the same username, their SIDs will differ, allowing Windows to distinguish between them and manage access rights accurately.

-SIDs are stored in the **security database** and are included in a user’s **access token**, which is used to determine what actions the user is authorized to perform.
+SIDs are stored in the **security database** and are included in a users **access token**, which is used to determine what actions the user is authorized to perform.

 A SID is composed of: